Cervix Part 1

 CONCERV, 2021

-CKC w/ lymph node evaluation vs simple hyst w/ lymph node evaluation in early stage cervical cancer
+CKC w/ lymph node evaluation vs simple hyst w/ lymph node evaluation

 Inclusion: SCC or AC, tumors < 2 cm, no LVSI, DOI < 10 mm, negative imaging for metastatic disease